An example: the atomic field laboratory

 When you build a model, or a computer simulation, of something you consider to be 'physical', you have in fact just taken a kind of set of notes for yourself.
 They are for you to read, and there is nothing of what's on the page that has any necessary relationship to the world outside of your mind.
 You have created an idea, and an external artifact to remind you of the idea.

 But this isn't good enough, of course.
 You need to make the model more comprehensible to other people.
-You need to do the extraordinary work of trying to make your model express enlightening principles, uncovered by examing with great effort, some subset of the world outside of your mind.
+You need to do the extraordinary work of trying to make your model express enlightening principles, uncovered by examining, with great effort, some subset of the world outside of your mind.

 But there are several negative things about this:

 1. You may be programming surface behavior that pleases your, and other humans, non-explicit notions.
 Often we are either circumventing these notions or cutting them down to some simple technical term that does not capture what little we kinda know about the physical system.
-Worse, we may use these notions to bridge the gap between the results of the simulation and the effects observed in reality.
-2. We also become confused about the distance between our models and reality.
-If some model is enlightening in one way, it might be obscuring in another.
+Worse, we may use these vague notions to bridge the gap between the results of the simulation and the effects observed in reality.

 Greg Bryant